Matu-sunuwawa/REST-API/README.md

         snippet.delete()
         return HttpResponse(status=204)
 ```
++ view that supports listing all the existing snippets, or creating a new snippet.
++ We'll also need a view which corresponds to an individual snippet, and can be used to retrieve, update or delete the snippet.
 Finally we need to wire these views up.
 Create the snippets/urls.py file:
 ```
 from django.urls import path